jroyals2/React-Native-Bootup/README.md

 npm install -g npm@4

-this will globally install the older version of NPM so when you are done with the APP do not forget to run
+now you can run the create-react-native-app to build out a new project this will globally install the older version of NPM so when you are done with the APP do not forget to run

 npm install npm@latest -g